itemgiver/Health-Mate/README.md

 2. After you log in, you will see the homepage that contains basic information about you and your health mates.
 3. You can move to the search page to find new friends to exercise together.
 4. If you find a new friend, you can send messages on the chat page.
-5. Lastly, you can work out with your new friends.
+5. Lastly, you can workout with your new friends.

 ## Webpage Preview